Simple Queue Service (SQS)

 SQS Query API

-The SQS Query API exposes SQS Queue URLs as endpoints and allows you to make HTTP requests directly against the Queue.
-LocalStack also supports the Query API.
+The SQS Query API, provides SQS Queue URLs as endpoints, enabling direct HTTP requests to the queues.
+LocalStack extends support for the Query API.

 <?xml version='1.0' encoding='utf-8'?>